anderson-martin/TaskMS/README.md

-This is the backend for the TaskManager application.
-We did this as part of our school project.
-In Master branch, you can see version that we used for the application.
-However, for extra learning, I'm developing a parallel & different version, which can be found in Martin branch.
+This is the backend for the TaskManager application.In Master branch, you can see version that we used for the application.
+However, I'm developing a parallel & different version, which can be found in Martin branch.